Axonius nabs $100M at a $1.2B valuation for its asset management cybersecurity platform – TechCrunch

 “We like to call ourselves the Toyota Camry of cybersecurity,” Axonius co-founder and CEO Dean Sysman told me in an interview last year.
 “It’s nothing exotic in a world of cutting-edge AI and advanced tech.
 However it’s a fundamental thing that people are struggling with, and it is what everyone needs.
 Just like the Camry.”
 It will be using the funding to continue scaling the company, it said, amid surging demand, with ARR growing to $10 million last year.

-This latest round — led by Stripes, with past investors Bessemer Venture Partners (BVP), OpenView, Lightspeed, and Vertex also participating — represents a huge jump for the startup.
+This latest round — led by Stripes, with past investors Bessemer Venture Partners (BVP), OpenView, Lightspeed and Vertex also participating — represents a huge jump for the startup.

-Not only is this the company’s biggest round to date, but last year’s $58 million Series C — which closed just as the Covid-19 pandemic was kicking off and remote working, to better enforce social distancing, was starting to take off with it — valued the company at just over $302 million, according to PitchBook data.
+Not only is this the company’s biggest round to date, but last year’s $58 million Series C — which closed just as the COVID-19 pandemic was kicking off and remote working, to better enforce social distancing, was starting to take off with it — valued the company at just over $302 million, according to PitchBook data.
 Axonius has now raised around $195 million in funding.

-Last week BVP announced a new pair of funds totaling $3.3 billion, with one dedicated to later stage growth rounds: this indicates that this money is already getting put to work.
+Last week BVP announced a new pair of funds totaling $3.3 billion, with one dedicated to later-stage growth rounds: This indicates that this money is already getting put to work.
 Amit Karp, the BVP partner who sits on Axonius’ board, describes the startup as one of the “fastest-growing companies in BVP history.”

 When I last covered Axonius, one of the details that really struck me is that its platform is especially useful in today’s market, not just because of its focus on identifying devices on networks may well — and today genuinely do — extend outside of a traditional “office”, but also because of how it views the cybersecurity industry.